 The aortic valve is the valve between the left ventricle and the aorta.
-Aortic stenosis occurs when the aortic valve is narrowed or thickened and causes obstruction.
-This makes it hard for the heart to pump blood to the body, and the left ventricle needs to squeeze to a higher pressure to overcome the obstruction.
+Aortic valve stenosis (also referred to as aortic stenosis) occurs when the aortic valve is narrowed or thickened and causes obstruction.
+This makes it hard for the heart to pump blood to the body, and the left ventricle needs to squeeze at a higher pressure to overcome the obstruction.

 Children with mild or even moderate aortic stenosis usually do not have symptoms.
 If symptoms occur, they may include:

-With severe narrowing, there may be symptoms at birth which consist of:
+With severe/critical narrowing, there may be symptoms at birth which consist of:

-The need for intervention depends on how bad the stenosis is, and other considerations such as the size of the patient, the possibility of needing an artificial valve and the specific nature of the valve abnormality.
+The need for intervention depends on how severe the stenosis is, size of the patient, the possibility of needing an artificial valve and the specific nature of the valve abnormality.

-In very severe or critical aortic stenosis, intervention is required soon after birth to try to achieve normal blood flow to the body.
-Initially, a drug called prostaglandin may be given to open up the ductus arteriosus to allow blood flow from the pulmonary artery to the aorta.
-This can occur in babies because the pressure and resistance in the pulmonary artery is high in newborn infants (later in life, the blood may flow from the aorta to the pulmonary artery instead of going to the body).
+In very severe or critical aortic stenosis, an intervention is required soon after birth to try to achieve normal blood flow to the body.
+Initially, a drug called prostaglandin may be given to keep the ductus arteriosus open to allow blood flow from the pulmonary artery to the aorta.
 The prostaglandin treatment is only temporary since procedures are needed to relieve the obstruction and allow enough blood to get to the body.

 Cardiac Catheterization Intervention

 If the left ventricle is an adequate size, the obstruction across the aortic valve may be relieved by an interventional cardiac catheterization procedure.
 The procedure involves placing and then inflating a balloon across the valve.
 This dilates the valve narrowing and is called balloon valvuloplasty.